 See DEP’s Worker Protection website for specific State requirements for training, recordkeeping, and NJDEP trainer “acknowledgement”.

-- Employers must display application information and safety data sheets (SDS) at a central location within 24* hours of end of application and before workers enter that treated area.
+- Employers must display application information and safety data sheets (SDS) at a central location within 24* hours of end of application (New Jersey: before application begins) and before workers enter that treated area.
 Display both for 30 days after REI expires.
 Keep records of application information and SDS for two** years from end of REI and make available to workers, handlers, designated representatives (identified in writing) or medical personnel upon request.

 *NJDEP has provided that application information currently required per NJAC 7:30-12.14, as well as SDS must be displayed.
 There is no change for New Jersey agricultural employers regarding when the information must be displayed.
 This information will still be required to be displayed prior to application, rather than EPA’s requirement of within 24 hours after the application has ended.

 **New Jersey regulations currently require that application records be retained by private or commercial applicators for 3 years.
 DEP has provided that applicators and ag employers will now be expected to maintain both application records and SDS for 3 years.

 See specific language of the New Jersey regulations: Providing specific information about applications (NJAC 7:30-12.14); Private Pesticide Applicators Records (NJAC 7:30- 8.8); Commercial Pesticide Applicators Records (NJAC 7:30-6.8).